 A number of passages in the Book of Hebrews certainly do seem to say that believers can lose their salvation.
 Here, perhaps, are the two most convincing:

-Holy Spirit, 5. and have tasted the good Word of God and the powers of the world to come, 6. and who have fallen away; it is impossible, I say, to renew them again to repentance,
+partakers of the Holy Spirit, 5. and have tasted the good Word of God and the powers of the world to come, 6. and who have fallen away; it is impossible, I say, to renew them

 Once again, let's look at the passages in their historical and biblical contexts.